 The Fête de la Musique is held every June 21st (the day of the summer solstice) and generally starts at sundown.

 To find out what performances are scheduled around your hotel or in a specific Paris arrondissement (district) for the 2017 event, see the official website.
-Generally, there are hundreds of performances, from sidewalk-site quartets and garage bands to outdoor stadium events, every year, so there's no lack of choice.
+Generally, there are hundreds of shows going on around town-- everything from sidewalk-site quartets and garage bands to outdoor stadium events-- so there's always an abundance of choice.

 How To Get the Most Out of this Event?